 How can I prepare for a psychometric test?

 It is a good idea to practise so that you know what to expect.
 You can access a range of practice tests through our subscription to Graduates First, as well as accessing many free practice tests via sites listed in the 'Additional practise tests' section below.

 Practice common ability tests (e.g. verbal, numerical, logical reasoning), situational judgement, example assessment centre exercises, practice video interview, selection games and more.

-Register here with your University of Leeds email address but don't use your university password.
-If you have graduated and no longer have a Leeds e-mail address, please e-mail us with your name, course, graduation year, and the subject heading 'Graduates First access'
+Register for Graduates First with your University of Leeds email address but don't use your university password.
+If you have graduated and no longer have a Leeds e-mail address, please e-mail the Careers team with your name, course, graduation year, and the subject heading 'Graduates First access'.

 What about personality tests?

 You cannot prepare for a personality test.
 Remember that there are no right or wrong answers.
 The test should be seen as a two-way process to determine whether or not you would be happy there; you are getting a feel for the organisation as much as they are for you.